juanifioren/django-oidc-provider/docs/sections/scopesclaims.rst

             _(u'Another description.'),
         )

+        # To ensure that the profile scope, potentially adjusted by custom function specified
+        # by OIDC_USERINFO setting, is indeed returned.
+It is not returned implicitly.
+        def scope_profile(self):
+            return self.userinfo

 .. note::
     If a field is empty or ``None`` inside the dictionary you return on the ``scope_scopename`` method, it will be cleaned from the response.